univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 Users
 ~~~~~

-Users are synchronized like groups using the user name or using the AD pre
+Users are synchronized like groups using the username or using the AD pre
 Windows 2000 name.
 The *First name*, *Last name*, *Primary group* (in so far as
 present on the other side), *Organization*, *Description*, *Street*, *City*,
 *Postal code*, *Windows home path*, *Windows login script*, *Disabled* and
 *Account expiry date* attributes are transferred.
 Indirectly *Password*,
 *Password expiry date* and *Change password on next login* are also
-synchronized. *Primary e-mail address* and *Telephone number* are prepared, but
+synchronized. *Primary email address* and *Telephone number* are prepared, but
 commented out due to differing syntax in the mapping configuration.

 The ``root`` and ``Administrator`` users are exempted.